 The term sales lead refers to a person or business at the very start of the sales process who may eventually become a client.
 A salesperson might receive many leads/names of people to contact.

 Once a sales lead is qualified and it is determined they have a need for your offering, they then become a ‘prospect’.
 A prospect is someone who will most likely buy a solution in the near future whether they buy it from you or not.

-The sales term ‘high-touch’ refers to the process of involving personal attention and service into the sales process.
+The sales term ‘high-touch refers to the process of involving personal attention and service in the sales process.